kamdjouduplex/proviscript/README.md

 * Fedora 28
 * FreeBSD 11

 Getting started with standalone mode.
-Standalone mode means you can execute the script alone without proviscript.sh (Actually proviscript.sh is desgned as an launcher to call them when neeeded).
+Standalone mode means you can execute the script alone without proviscript.sh (Actually proviscript.sh is desgned as a launcher to call them when neeeded).

-You can just simply change your current dictionary to `components/ubuntu_16.04` and then execute the command below.
+You can just simply change your current dictionary to `components/ubuntu_16.04` and then execute the script by using the command below.

 ### Nginx